 An in-class observation is an effective way to get objective, formative feedback on your teaching or course.
-The TRC faculty or graduate consultant who observes your class will work with you to discover what aspects of the course you are most interested in analyzing and tailor the observation and consultation to fit.
+The CTE faculty or graduate consultant who observes your class will work with you to discover what aspects of the course you are most interested in analyzing and tailor the observation and consultation to fit.

 To schedule an in-class observation, please submit your request online by the end of the third Friday of the semester in which you’d like the consultation.
 Requests will be filled on a first-come first-served basis.